Cystic Fibrosis (CF)

 • Adults → CF gene test

-Although not explicitly mentioned in NICE guideline, the sweat chloride test is considered the gold standard diagnostic test for CF.
+Although not explicitly stated in NICE guidelines, the sweat chloride test is regarded as the gold-standard diagnostic test for CF. Elevated sweat chloride reflects the underlying CFTR protein defect, whereas genetic testing may miss rarer CF mutations.

-CF is a multi-system condition, therefore the management can be splited accordingly.
+CF is a multi-system condition, therefore the management can be split accordingly.

 Offer to all patients: